lyjacky11/check-IG-follows/README.md

 3. Clean up the log file by deleting all the lines that do not start with `userscript.html`.

-4. Once all the lines start with `userscript.html`, start deleting the content until you reach the information you want to keep.
+4. Once all the lines start with `userscript.html`, start deleting the content until you have only the information you want to keep.

 ## Format & Parse JSON